 Your doctor will help you find out whether your ED is Xanax linked, or if anything else triggers it.
 When your doctor discovers your ED’s true cause, you will work together to develop a plan for the care.
 Your doctor may recommend the following options in relation to this plan:

-Medication change: If none of the above options works, your doctor can prescribe another drug for your anxiety, depression, or sleep disorder.
+Medication change If none of the above options works, your doctor can prescribe another medication for your anxiety, depression, or sleep disorder.

 Take your own actions